mixemer/whack-a-mole/README.md

 On the game page (the whack a professor).
 I created tiny line that says "click this to go back to home", that line if you press on it will send you back to the home page.
 Beside software stuff, I organize the the image and audio into a specific folders.

 //Nov 2, 2021 Perry Chen
 Spec Sheet - Incomplete/Template
 https://docs.google.com/document/d/1MZgJTXujNsg6eqlLFC_2V_HX-z8Qovzn/edit?usp=sharing&ouid=100119458935047973200&rtpof=true&sd=true

+//Nov 7, 2021 Qi Da Chen
+Added a pop up box in the home page, with the groups and some members.
+The pop up box is control by home.js.
+There is a function for the member button and the X button on the box.
+Changed the hole image and profesosr image to the art graphic made.
+Apparently html need to have <!DOCTYPE html> so the browser will know what type of document type to expect.
+When I added that, the home page got messed up, so I made some changed to index.html and style.css.
+I also moved the images the graphic did to the gameImage folder so it's easier for backbone to look for the images.